Inhibit Pests and Diseases

 Here are some ways in which microbes help manage soil-borne pests and diseases:

-Antagonism: Some beneficial soil microbes are antagonistic to soil-borne pathogens.
+Antagonism: Some beneficial soil microbes are unfriendly to soil-borne pathogens.
 They produce antimicrobial compounds, such as antibiotics and enzymes, that inhibit the growth and reproduction of pathogenic microorganisms.
 This competitive advantage can reduce the population of harmful pathogens.

 Nutrient Competition: Beneficial microbes can outcompete pathogens for essential nutrients, making it harder for pathogens to establish themselves and reproduce in the soil.
 This nutrient competition can limit the growth of pathogenic populations.